-You’ve been informed that you need to acquire CPR certification.
+You've been informed that you need to acquire CPR certification.
 However, it can be confusing as to which course it is you need to take.
-As a rule, the right choice is to choose course offered from the American Red Cross or the American Heart association.
-But sometimes it can be confusing to choose the right CPR certification.
+As a rule, the right choice is to choose a course offered by the American Red Cross or the American Heart Association.
+But sometimes, it can be confusing to select suitable CPR certification classes.

-Here are some questions you can pose to yourself to make sure, you find and sign up for the right CPR class.
+Here are some questions you can pose to ensure you find and sign up for the right CPR certification class.

 - Do I choose American Heart Association or the American Red Cross as my course provider?

 - Does my CRP Course need to include AED certification as well?

 - Does the CPR certification course I take need to focus on infants and children in addition to adults?